tabularelf/doc-files/0.3.0/gettingstarted.md

 # Getting Started

+## What are texture pages?

+Texture pages (also known as texture atlases) are essentially one big image that contains multiple smaller images.
+As your GPU can only hold onto so much information at a time, things are swapped out whenever needed.
+The intended use with texture pages, is to reduce the amount of memory swap needed by storing as much images as possible, onto as little texture pages as possible.
+Computers back in the old day worked with only power of two image sizes.
+But today texture pages can be any size.
+Though it's still common to see power of two texture pages.
+(Power of two as in 512x512, 1024x1024, 2048x2048, 4196x4196, etc.)

+While GameMaker does make and use texture pages, there's currently no way to create them on the fly via code.
+This is where Collage comes in.

 ## Installing
 1. Download Collage's .yymp from [releases!](https://github.com/tabularelf/Collage/releases)
 2. With your GameMaker Project, drag the .yymp (or at the top goto Tools -> Import Local Package)